01Matrix/MAE_COVID19/README.md

 ## Transitional training scheme
+As shown in the figure, Transitional Training Scheme comprises two phases.
+In phase-1 (depicted within fine-tune a pre-trained natural image model and produce an intermediate model.
+In phase- 2 (depicted within the yellow frame), this intermediate model is further fine-tuned on the target few-shot dataset U orig and yield the final few-shot COVID-19 diagnosis model.
 <div align="center">
 <img src=./Transitional_training_scheme.png />
-  <figcaption style="text-align: center; font-size: 14px; margin-top: 6px;">As shown in the figure, Transitional Training Scheme comprises two phases.
-In phase-1 (depicted within
-  fine-tune a pre-trained natural image model and produce an intermediate model.
-In phase- 2 (depicted within the yellow frame), this intermediate model is further fine-tuned on the target few-shot dataset U orig and yield the final few-shot COVID-19 diagnosis model.</figcaption>
 </div>

 ## Pre-training Datasets